|

 The

-of The Working Cowboy Band, a traditional
+music of Working Cowboy Band, a traditional

-country music band.
+country music band. |

 |